pritamgouda11/Text-Generation-LoRA-and-Knowledge-Distillation/README.md

 ### Implementation and Results

 An RNN was trained via knowledge distillation from the fine-tuned GPT-2 model.
 The student model achieved similar validation performance compared to the teacher model, confirming the effectiveness of the distillation process.

+#### Distillation Strategy

+To distill knowledge from the fine-tuned GPT model (teacher model) to the DistilRNN model (student model) for the CoLA classification dataset, the distillation loss function used is a combination of soft target loss and true label loss.

+#### DistilRNN Architecture

+- Embedding layer mapping input tokens to dense vectors of size 768.
+- Two-layer RNN with hidden size 768.
+- ReLU activation function.
+- Linear layer projecting the output to a 2-dimensional space for binary classification.

+#### Optimal Training Hyperparameters

+- **Batch size:** 128
+- **Learning rate:** 1e-3
+- **Number of epochs:** 5

+#### Results

+- **Maximum Accuracy on CoLA Validation Dataset:** 71%
+- **Accuracy without KD:** 68%
+- **Accuracy Improvement with KD:** 3%

 ## Files Included
 ```